50,000 sq. foot indoor soccer complex could be coming to Jacksonville

 “It’s really been my whole professional career, even though my degree was in electronic engineering and my masters was in avionics, I became a soccer official," McArdle said.
 "It really has been a passion of mine.”

 His first job in the U.S. was a coach for the Harvard University Soccer Camp.
-Based out of Boston, Ma., McArdle spent his time traveling around the six-state region of New England coaching a sport he still to this day plays every week.
+Based out of Boston, Ma., McArdle spent his time traveling around the six-state region of New England coaching a sport he still to this day makes time every week to play.

 Admittedly biased about his sport, McArdle shows no regrets about his decisions to pursue what some might think of as just a hobby or seasonal source of entertainment.